-If there is one clustering algorithm you need to know – whether you are a computer scientist, data scientist, or machine learning expert – it’s the k-Means algorithm.
-In this section, you’ll learn the general idea and when and how to use it in a single line of Python code.
+If there is one clustering algorithm you need to know – whether you are a computer scientist, data scientist, or machine learning expert – it’s the K-Means algorithm.
+In this tutorial drawn from my book Python One-Liners, you’ll learn the general idea and when and how to use it in a single line of Python code using the sklearn library.

 You may know about supervised learning where the training data is “labeled”, i.e., we know the output value of every input value in the training data.
 But in practice, this is not always the case.
 What if you have “unlabeled” data?
 Especially in many data analytics applications, there is no such thing as “the optimal output”.
 Prediction is not the goal here – but you can still distill useful knowledge from these unlabeled data sets.

 For example, suppose you are working in a startup that serves different target markets with various income levels and ages.
 Your boss tells you to find a certain number of target “personas” that best fit your different target markets.

 It’s time to learn about “unsupervised learning” with unlabeled training data.
 In particular, you can use clustering methods to identify the “average customer personas” which your company serves.

 Visually, you can easily see three types of Personas with different types of incomes and ages.
 But how to find those algorithmically?
 This is the domain of clustering algorithms such as the widely popular K-Means algorithm.

 Given the data sets and an integer k, the K-Means algorithm finds k clusters of data such that the difference between the k cluster centers (=the centroid of the data in each cluster) and the data in the k cluster is minimal.

 In other words, we can find the different personas by running the K-Means algorithm on our data sets:

 The cluster centers (black dots) fit very nicely to the overall data.
 Every cluster center can be viewed as one customer persona.
 Thus, we have three idealized personas: